kyungrae/study/mongodb/part1.md

 Every document stored in MongoDB must have an "_id" key.
 In a single collection, every document must have a unique value for "_id".

-The ObjectId class is designed to be lightweight, while still being easy to generate globally unique way across different machines.
+The ObjectId class is designed to be lightweight, while still being easy to generate globally unique ways across different machines.
 It is difficult and time-consuming to synchronize autoincrementing primary keys across multiple servers.
-ObjectIds use 12 byte of storage.
+ObjectIds use 12 bytes of storage.

 - A 4-byte timestamp, representing the ObjectId's creation, measured in seconds.
 - A 5-byte random value generated once per process.